23 Jan 2008

 On the other hand, I wasn't emotionally moved at any point, even when Ayla or her loved ones suffered bereavement.

 My other personal gripe with the book is that it was rather over-violent in places.
 Killing was, no doubt, a fact of everyday life for people of this era, but I didn't want to read quite so much about it.
 There was also some rather extreme violence - an important part of the plot in one sense, as Ayla makes an implacable enemy out of Brun's son, but again I skimmed rather a lot of the detail of the scenes between them.
-Towards the end of the book there were also two very unpleasantly gory scenes, both of which I skimmed... and then found I had missed something of significance in the story, so had to go back and try to find it, while ignoring the majority of the scene.
+Towards the end of the book there are also two very unpleasantly gory scenes, both of which I skimmed... and then found I had missed something of significance in the story, so had to go back and try to find it, while ignoring the majority of the scene.

 On the plus side, there are fascinating insights into the mindsets that people of this era might have had.
-The Clan have animal 'totems' - sort of spirit guardian angels - and some intriguing theories about how babies are made.
-They are naturally racist, since they spend no time with those outside their Clan, and also stuck in the traditions of the past, bound up with 'memories' which they are born with, like instincts.
+The clan have animal 'totems' - sort of spirit guardian angels - and some intriguing theories about how babies are made.
+They are naturally racist, since they spend no time with those outside their clan, and also stuck in the traditions of the past, bound up with 'memories' which they are born with, like instincts.
 And, far from being primitive or chaotic, their lives are very ordered, bound with complex rites and rituals.

-I gather 'The Clan of the Cave Bear' is used as a text book in some college and high school classes; be warned, if you have younger children, however, that there is one quite explicit scene, and very open matter-of-fact discussion of men 'relieving themselves' with women.
+I gather 'The clan of the cave bear' is used as a text book in some college and high school classes; be warned, if you have younger children, however, that there is one quite explicit scene, and very open matter-of-fact discussion of men 'relieving themselves' with women.

 All in all, I'm glad I read this book.
 By the time I was half-way through, I found it hard to put down, and read far too late last night, waiting for one situation to be resolved.
 I'd recommend it for anyone wondering what life might have been like in prehistoric times, particularly if you like practical details and information in novels.